vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 work.
 Also, I did not want to delay eating too much since my cycle was already quite shifted.
 I did manage to squeeze in (pun intended!) hand gripper exercise.

+## 2024-12-19: at-home jogging due to time constraints and cold in the morning; resumed strength exercises (dead hang and pull-ups)

+On 2024-12-19, I did at-home jogging instead of going out to jog.
+The context was that it was cold outside in the morning, and I had meetings later in the day which meant I could not go out jogging later in the morning / early afternoon when it would be warm enough.
+Also, I was a bit squeezed for time and doing at-home jogging cut down on a few minutes of overhead, allowing me to fit in jogging more easily.

+This was also the day I resumed strength exercises (dead hang and pull-ups).
+I had intended to resume two days ago (2024-12-17) but had to skip strength exercises that day and had to skip all exercises on 2024-12-18 due to time-sensitive work stuff.